cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 ## Pipeline examples

-We have published several examples of "complete" pipelines which show partly different process steps and different techniques in Jenkins.
+We have published several examples of "complete" pipelines which show different process steps and techniques in Jenkins.

 - [Mainframe-CI-Example-pipeline](./basic_scenario.md) - ([jenkinsfile](https://github.com/cpwr-devops/DevOps-Examples/tree/master/src/Jenkinsfile/Mainframe-CI-Example-pipeline.jenkinsfile)) - is a scripted pipeline using parameters.
 This is a simple approach to a DevOps pipeline that allows you to get up and going quickly, but may not be the best approach to scale a pipelines across your enterprise.
 The job is intended to be triggered [after promoting code within ISPW](../pipelines/basic_scenario.md)
 - [Mainframe_CI_Pipeline_from_Shared_Lib](../advanced_pipelines/readme.md#mainframe-ci-pipeline-from-shared-lib) - ([groovy](https://github.com/cpwr-devops/DevOps-Examples/blob/master/vars/Mainframe_CI_Pipeline_from_Shared_Lib.groovy)) - is a pipeline loaded from a Jenkins shared library.
 Shared Libraries are a useful approach to scale pipelines across an enterprise since it moves the bulk of the pipeline logic to shared components that individual pipelines can reference a steps.
 This allows organizations to develop pipelines in a more standard way.
 The job is also intended to be triggered [after promoting code within ISPW](../pipelines/basic_scenario.md)